Postponed: Booker Stardrum, GUO & Northwest / TBC

-We cordially invite you to Kiezsalon’s June edition with the Berlin premiere of US drummer Booker Stardrum, avant-garde duo GUO on Mute Records and experimental-pop duo Northwest.
+We cordially invite you to what was originallyy planned to be Kiezsalon’s June edition, with the Berlin premiere of US drummer Booker Stardrum, avant-garde duo GUO on Mute Records and experimental-pop duo Northwest.

 Booker Stardrum is a Los Angeles-based performer-composer.
 Using integrative sampler technology, Booker’s live solo set seamlessly synthesizes acoustic and electronic sounds, with deconstructed and reimagined recorded samples and other collected sonic ephemera.
 A longtime touring and recording member of NYC bands Cloud Becomes Your Hand, Landlady and VaVatican, Booker has also performed and toured with Lee Ranaldo, Weyes Blood, Nels Cline, playwright and theatre director Young Jean Lee, and more.